Table of Contents

 That notion, shared over 25 years ago, still resonates today.
 Even though HR’s ability to positively impact organizational outcomes has been proven, many business leaders do not appreciate or understand it.
 Nonetheless, organizations should take to heart the need to be more proactive in leveraging the HRBP role more effectively.

 The difference, however, is that the HRBP role is designed as an expert in both HR and the business needs of its assigned client group.
-Thus, it is uniquely positioned to bring business and talent issues to the COE and HRSS teams so that they can develop integrated resolutions jointly.
+Thus, it is uniquely positioned to bring business and talent issues to the COE and HRSS teams so they can jointly develop integrated resolutions.
 The focus on an intentionally strategic HRBP role is essential.

 What defines a great HRBP?

 Successful and fully utilized HRBPs focus on strategically understanding and leveraging an organization’s talent and talent-related capabilities to achieve targeted business objectives and outcomes.
-They concentrate on business goals, barriers, and shortcomings and create an objectively based understanding of how human performance and abilities are either driving or inhibiting them.
-They use a deep understanding of how the business operates and exceeds its goals and draw a line between optimized HR practices and those business outcomes.
+They focus on business goals, barriers, and shortcomings, and develop an objective understanding of how human performance and abilities are either driving or inhibiting them.
+They use a deep understanding of how the business operates and exceed its goals, and draw a line between optimized HR practices and those business outcomes.

-Capable business partners identify opportunities for continuous improvement in designing and updating HR practices, processes, programs, and technologies to align with business needs.
+Capable business partners identify opportunities for continuous improvement in the design and update of HR practices, processes, programs, and technologies to align with business needs.
 They develop a root-cause mindset that clarifies the reasons for underperformance.
-They rely on strong relationships with a broad network of experts across HR (COEs and Shared Services) and other corporate functions (Finance, Procurement, Security, etc.) and business unit leaders to define and integrate tailored solutions that address barriers and weaknesses that stand in the way of progress and optimization.
+They rely on strong relationships with a broad network of experts across HR (COEs and Shared Services) and other corporate functions (Finance, Procurement, Security), as well as with business unit leaders, to define and integrate tailored solutions that address barriers and weaknesses that impede progress and optimization.

-To that end, research on the HRBP by the Talent Strategy Group found positive impacts on organizational performance when they participate in strategic or systemic enhancements and adverse effects when administrative or compliance dominates their activities.
+To that end, research by the Talent Strategy Group found positive impacts on organizational performance when HRBPs participate in strategic or systemic enhancements, and adverse effects when administrative or compliance activities dominate their work.
 Other key priorities that drive impact include strengthening leadership capabilities and optimizing employee experiences, which have been demonstrated as critical contributions from the role.

 Furthermore, Gartner found that companies that develop and support high-performing HRBPs enjoy the fruits of their efforts.
 Those organizations improved employee performance by 22%, retention by 24%, revenue by 7%, and profitability by 9%.
 Empowering the HRBP role as truly strategic offers significant advantages for the broader organization.